sueszli/julia-gone-wild/README.md

 <br />

-parallel computing of julia fractals.
+*parallel computing of julia fractals ✨*

-just a bunch of experiments in cuda, openmp and plain python to compare the absolute and relative speedup as well as parallelization efficiency.
+experimenting with cuda, openmp and perf optimizations in plain python.

 <details>
 <summary>